AlexsLemonade/OpenPBTA-analysis/analyses/rna-seq-expression-summary-stats/README.md

 #### All cohort summary statistics tables

 The following tables are generated using the methods described above.
 Rows are genes.
 Columns are `cancer_group`s, except that the first two columns are gene symbol and gene Ensembl ID.
+If one gene symbol matches to multiple Ensembl IDs, the value of the Ensembl ID column is a comma separated list of all Ensembl IDs, e.g. `ENSG00000206952.3,ENSG00000281910.1`.
+In `inpiut/ens_symbol.tsv`, `SNORA50A` is mapped to both `ENSG00000206952.3` and `ENSG00000281910.1`.

 - `results/cancer_group_all_cohort_mean_tpm.tsv`
 - `results/cancer_group_all_cohort_standard_deviation_tpm.tsv`